Pacific Swallow

 About the Pacific Swallow

 The Pacific Swallow belongs to the family Hirundinidae, within the order Passeriformes.
-These birds typically live typically 3-5 years, with a maximum recorded of 8 years..
+These birds typically live up to 2 years average, with 5 years max recorded..

 How to Identify a Pacific Swallow